c1b3rt00lk1t/press-uploader-prototype/Readme.md

 ![cloc stats](https://github.com/c1b3rt00lk1t/press-uploader-prototype/blob/demo/images/cloc_stats.png?raw=true)

-### Description
+### Functional description

-PWA · JAVASCRIPT · REACT · FIREBASE · CYPRESS
-Backend PWA to classify pdf documents with tags and upload them in order to be accessed form across an organization.
-It allows a given set of pdfs in a group of folders to be managed in the following ways:
+The app allows a given set of pdfs in a group of folders to be managed in the following ways:

 - Order the files with drag and drop in order to ensure that they are displayed in a specific sequence
 - Check that the files order and the files in the folders match